MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 For `javascript`, you can create a [customer recognizer](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-recognize-intent-messages?view=azure-bot-service-3.0) that maps an empty string to a help intent.

-### Skill invocation name not recognized when changing between accounts
+### Skill invocation name is not recognized when changing between accounts

-There is a bug in switching between Microsoft (personal) Accounts (MSAs) and AAD Accounts due to cached credentials.
+There's a bug in switching between Microsoft (personal) Accounts (MSAs) and Azure Active Directory (AAD) Accounts due to cached credentials.
 Invocation grammars are tied to the user identity.
 Some identity information is cached by Cortana's agent and doesn't get cleared when you switch between MSA and AAD accounts.
 This information is *not* cleared by rebooting if `fast start` is enabled.

-There is a work around.
+Until this is fixed, there is a workaround.

 1. Start Microsoft Task Manager.
 1. Click on `More details`.